jsonnet-libs/jsonnet-training-course/_gen/lesson2.md

 ### jsonnet-bundler

-Now that we can find libraries, we need a way to install and use them.
-Jsonnet libraries are distributed as source code, which makes it a relatively simple process.
+Now that we can find libraries, we need a way to "install" them.
+Jsonnet libraries are distributed as source code, making it a relatively simple process.

 The de facto package manager for Jsonnet is [jsonnet-bundler](https://github.com/jsonnet-bundler/jsonnet-bundler/), we'll use it to